setap5d/rtd/docs/source/Usage/req7.rst

     :align: center
     :alt: Image of the settings screen with edited settings

+The application must be then be restarted to apply the new settings.

 When the user logs in on a separate device their preferred settings will be correctly applied.
 ----------------------------------------------------------------------------------------------

+Once the user has chosen their desired settings, these will be saved in the database.
+When the user logs in to their account on any device, their preferred settings will be read from the database and applied.

 Consequence or side-effect:
 ---------------------------